SL3DG3-HAMM3R/Steam-Comment-Bot/README.md

-~ Steam Mass Comment Bot ~
+~ Steam Comment Bot ~
-Comment with a few clicks under a bunch of profiles!
+Kommentiere mehrere Steamaccounts auf einmal.
-See how to set up the bot and customize it below.
+Funktionen und Erklärung siehe unten.

 This bot features two customizeable arrays/lists, one for all steamIDs of the profiles were the bot will comment and one for a selection of comments.